Registration for field trips has closed for the school year. The 2023 fall field trip application process will open in August.

 The Town Center at the Discovery Building is an exceptional destination for scientific exploration.
-All groups interested in a field trip must fill out an online application form.
 See examples of the workshops we offer for students in K-2, 3-5, middle school (6-8) and high school (9-12).

 Who Can Attend